ZE-100/GPTuring/README.md

 # GPTuring

-[_GPTuring_](https://github.com/ZE-100/GPTuring/) is an IntelliJ IDEA plugin that helps developers work efficiently with their code base, understand exceptions more easily, generate code automatically and much more, by providing 'chat-like' AI-features.
+[_GPTuring_](https://github.com/ZE-100/GPTuring/) - pronounced _GP-Turing_ - is an IntelliJ IDEA plugin that helps developers work efficiently with their code base, understand exceptions more easily, generate code automatically and much more, by providing 'chat-like' AI-features.